 $1000 can help you deal with most emergencies during the time you’re committed to paying off your debt.
 But if you don’t have that cash savings, you’ll have to put the emergency on your credit card, which you don’t want to do.

-Spend What You Have
+5. Spend Only What You Have

 You’ve got to figure out how much money you actually have to pay your monthly bills, along with your credit card debt.